wangzhou/uadk/docs/wd_design.md

 Vendor driver needs to identify whether the current device is working in SVA scenario or NOSVA scenario.

-Hardware always requires continuous address.
-Since physical address is allocated in kernel.
-Vendor driver needs libwd to provide an API to allocate memory in kernel space.
+In NOSVA scenario, vendor driver needs to allocate memory that could be recognized by the accelerator.

 ***void \*wd_reserve_mem(struct wd_chan \*ch, size_t size);***